edpichler/git-crypt-unlock/README.md

-# Unwlock a repository encrypted with Git-Crypt
+# Unlock a repository encrypted with Git-Crypt

 GitHub action for unlocking files encrypted using Git-Crypt on your repository, and then locking it again when the job finishes.